mantik-ai/tutorials/tutorials/user_guide.md

 #### Singularity / Apptainer

-Singularity or apptainer images are stored directly in the directory they have been built in and can be sent like any other file.
+Apptainer images are stored directly in the directory they have been built in and can be sent like any other file.
 The `ComputeBackendClient` transfers the image to the compute resource provider (e.g. JUWELS) and triggers running the image via SLURM.

-For more information on apptainer images, [see the documentation](https://apptainer.org/docs/user/main/cli/apptainer_build.html).
+For more information on Apptainer images [see the documentation](https://apptainer.org/docs/user/main/cli/apptainer_build.html).

 ### Backend configuration